Al-Husayn ibn Ali al-Abid: Revolt

 Shortly after Caliph al-Mahdi died in July 785, Husayn and his followers rose in revolt at Medina, hoping to take advantage of the as yet unstable position of al-Mahdi's successor, al-Hadi.
 Probably on 16 May 786, Husayn and his fellow conspirators tried to seize control of Medina.
-At the Mosque of the Prophet, Husayn took the pulpit, symbolically dressed in white and wearing a white turban, and received the allegiance of is followers, with the regnal name of al-Murtaḍā min Āl Muḥammad, 'the One pleasing to God from the house of Muhammad'.
+At the Mosque of the Prophet, Husayn took the pulpit, symbolically dressed in white and wearing a white turban, and received the allegiance of his followers, with the regnal name of al-Murtaḍā min Āl Muḥammad, 'the One pleasing to God from the house of Muhammad'.

 The rebels failed to rally the ordinary people to their cause, however, and were quickly confronted by the local garrison.
 Over the following days, the partisans of the Alids (al-Mubayyiḍa, the 'wearers of white') and the Abbasids (al-Musawwida, the 'wearers of black') clashed repeatedly, but the latter emerged victorious, confining the Alids and their partisans to the precinct of the Great Mosque.
 With his uprising clearly a failure, Husayn left the city for Mecca on 28 May, with some 300 followers.

 On 11 June 786, at the wadi of Fakhkh, some 4 km northwest of Mecca, Husayn's small force encountered the Abbasid army, under the command of a number of Abbasid princes who had been present in the city with their armed retinues for the Hajj.
 In the ensuing battle, Husayn and over a hundred of his followers were killed, and many taken prisoner.
 Many Alids managed to escape the battle by mingling with the Hajj pilgrims.
 Among them were Idris and Yahya, the brothers of Muhammad al-Nafs al-Zakiyya.
 Idris eventually moved to the Maghreb, and in 789 established the Idrisid dynasty in the area of modern Morocco, while his brother Yahya raised a revolt in Daylam in 792.